 Certain resources are not required to disclose private, personally identifiable information unless there is cause for fear for your safety, or the safety of others.
-Reports to District clinical psychologists, who are acting within their primary job duties to render medical or counseling care and are licensed to do so, will remain confidential.
-Counseling services are available to students free of charge on an appointment and drop-in basis.
-In addition, reports to members of the clergy and chaplains offcampus are also confidential resources.
+Under Title IX, District Employees (such as psychologists, doctors, and other medical health professionals) who work at the Student Health Services and whose primary job duty is to render medical or counseling care to students and are working within the scope of their professional license or certification are excluded from being Responsible Employees.
+In addition, employees providing administrative support within the Student Health Services are also excluded from the category of Responsible Employees.